-If you are driving and you are male, it is OK to "ask for directions" - it is far better than driving in circles for an hour and a half while your passengers invent new names descriptive of your navigation skills and personal life choices.
+If you are driving and you are male, it is OK to "ask for directions" - it is far better than driving in circles for an hour and a half while your passengers invent new names descriptive of your navigation skills, parental circumstances and personal life choices.

 The Green Season lasts from May 1st to November sometime.
 Around here it is also called the "temporada baja".
-This time of year is actually reserved by the local residents who spread rumors about this and that and suggest not coming to Costa Rica during that time.
+This time of year is actually reserved by the local residents who spread rumors about the weather and suggest not coming to Costa Rica during that time.